Accelerate-AI/AutoEDA/README.md

 - D Tale
 - Dataprep

+## Notebooks / Kernels

+Notebook references will be captured and the list will be updated below.

 **Our attempt here is to capture use cases / real life applications in industry leveraging these.**

 ## Suggestions / Questions if any ?